June 25, 1947 – William J. Kraus:

 “Those who depend on television as their primary information source are condemned to ….
 A form of political illiteracy.“

-If Sir Ian McKellen plays you in a film, your time in this incarnation must have been well-lived.
+If Sir Ian McKellen plays you in a film, your time in this incarnation must have been a life well-lived.
 Bill Kraus was a Gay Rights and HIV/AIDS activist, and a congressional aide who served as liaison between the San Francisco queer community and its two successive U.S. Representatives in the early 1980s.

 His efforts to push for AIDS drug treatments and safer sex campaigns saved lives and helped bring light to those suffering with HIV.
 The world is a better place because he was in it.